golangci/golangci-lint/README.tmpl.md

 cd $(go env GOPATH)/src/github.com/golangci/golangci-lint/cmd/golangci-lint go install -ldflags "-X 'main.version=$(git describe --tags)' -X 'main.commit=$(git rev-parse --short HEAD)' -X 'main.date=$(date)'"
 ```

-(On Windows, you can run the above commands with Git Bash, which comes with [Git for Windows](https://git-scm.com/download/win).)
+(On Windows, you can run the above commands with Git Bash, which comes with [Git for Windows](https://git-scm.com/download/win).
+Or you can run just `go get -u github.com/golangci/golangci-lint/cmd/golangci-lint`.)

 You can also install it on MacOS using [brew](https://brew.sh/):